tmatijevich/UserLog/README.md

 # UserLog [![Made For B&R](https://github.com/hilch/BandR-badges/blob/main/Made-For-BrAutomation.svg)](https://www.br-automation.com)

-UserLog is an Automation Studio library with functions for writing to logbooks synchronously.
+UserLog is an [Automation Studio](https://www.br-automation.com/en-us/products/software/automation-software/automation-studio/) library with functions for writing to logbooks synchronously.
 UserLog's simple one-line functions provide a necessary tool for software development and debug.

 **NOTE:** This is not an official library.
 UserLog is provided as is under the GNU GPL v3.0 license agreement.
+Support for this library is provided through the [GitHub Issues List](https://github.com/tmatijevich/UserLog/issues).

 ## Installation